Overview of Strategic Priorities [Top of Page]

 But these problems can be solved.
 We know that quality educational opportunities – from early childhood forward – promote economic and social mobility.
 Even as the earth’s supply of clean drinking water diminishes, watersheds, the lands surrounding our rivers and streams, possess resilience; much can be done to protect and restore them.
 Vibrant civic life grows as people work together to assure great public spaces, and to promote creative development and diverse cultural offerings.

 The William Penn Foundation has been committed to the Philadelphia region since 1945.
 We understand the importance of philanthropic resources to regional successes, and we also recognize that local sources of philanthropic support have changed over time.
 It is more important than ever for us to allocate scarce resources for maximum impact.
 We plan to continue to focus on education, the environment, and cultural vitality.
-Specifically, we want to: close the achievement gap for low income children, protect our region’s water supply, and enhance Philadelphia’s cultural and creative assets.
+Specifically, we want to: close the achievement gap for economically disadvantaged children, protect our region’s water supply, and enhance Philadelphia’s cultural and creative assets.

 As the William Penn Foundation works to advance opportunity, foster creativity, and ensure sustainability, we will continue to honor our enduring values of stewardship, respect, integrity, collaboration, and accountability.
 Acting with transparency and renewed urgency, we want to use data effectively in our service to others as a smart resource and dedicated partner.
 We will report regularly on the results of our choices and the outcomes and impact of the work.